Empower Generation: The 6th in a series highlighting the work of Rocky Mountain Institute alumni.

 - Mobility Transformation

-Betsy is a Development Officer at RMI.
+Betsy is a Senior Development Officer at RMI.
 Prior to her current role, Betsy served as RMI’s librarian and knowledge manager.
 She was responsible for supporting the research activities of RMI’s R&C Team and for archiving, organizing, and cataloging RMI’s knowledge, both internally and externally.
 She managed RMI’s library of books and journals and provided reference services for staff.
 Betsy works out of the RMI Innovation Center.

 Prior to coming to RMI, Betsy worked in the library at the U.S. Environmental Protection Agency in North Carolina where she conducted reference, instruction, and advanced online searching services to scientists in the areas of air quality and pollution.
 She also worked as a digital librarian for an international health organization.